-- Peel the sweet potatoes.
-Cut them into chunks and place into a steamer for about 20 minutes, until they become really soft.
+- Start by pre-heating the oven to 350°F (180°C), then peel the sweet potatoes.
+Cut them into chunks and place into a steamer for about twenty minutes, until they become really soft.

-- Once they are perfectly soft and beginning to fall apart, remove them and add them to a food processor with the dates.
-Blend until a smooth, creamy mix forms.
+- Once they are perfectly soft and beginning to fall apart remove them and add them to a food processor with the pitted dates.

-- Put the remaining ingredients into a bowl before mixing in the sweet potato and date combination.
+- Put the remaining ingredients into a bowl, before mixing in the sweet potato date combination.
 Stir well.

-- Place the mix into a parchment paper–lined baking dish and cook for 20–30 minutes, until you can pierce the brownie cake with a fork and bring it out dry.
-Remove the dish from the oven and allow it to cool for about 10 minutes.
-This is really important, as the brownies need this time to stick together!
+- Place into a lined baking dish and cook for about forty-five to fifty minutes, until you can pierce the brownie with a fork and bring it out dry.
+Remove the tray and allow it to cool for about ten minutes – this is really important as it needs this time to stick together!